 With the MTGA Assistant extension you can compare this decklist to your collection and easily see if you are missing any cards.
 Browsing any AetherHub deck from within the extension will enable this tab to show you summary like below.
 More information can be found at mtgaassistant.net.Learn more

-Our plan is to use [[The Elderspell]] to destroy two of our own planeswalkers in order to add 4 loyalty counters to [[Domri, Chaos Bringer]] and get his emblem immediately.
-Then we use [[Brought Back]] or [[Kaya's Ghostform]] to get our other planeswalkers back, and get extra activations from them.
+Our plan is to use [[The Elderspell]] to destroy one or two of our own planeswalkers in order to add enough loyalty counters to [[The Royal Scions]] to immediately use their ultimate.
+Then we use [[Brought Back]] to get back our other planeswalkers, and get extra activations from them.
 If we have a [[Tamiyo, Collector of Tales]] with at least 4 loyalty, this sequence gives us two cards back from our graveyard.
 These can be Elderspell and Brought Back, allowing us to start the process over next turn.
 Add in activations of [[Vraska, Golgari Queen]] or [[Teferi, Time Raveler]] and the value becomes pretty hard to compete with.

-Of course, getting to this point requires that you stick three Planeswalkers on the board, and that's pretty hard to do most of the time.
-Fortunately, Brought Back and Kaya's Ghostform also help protect and get value from your walkers before you're ready to use [[The Elderspell]] to get Domri's emblem.
-With 4 Tamiyo in the deck, you don't have to worry about using them early.
+Of course, getting to this point requires that you stick two to three Planeswalkers on the board, and that's pretty hard to do most of the time.
+Fortunately, Brought Back also helps protect and get value from your walkers before you're ready to use [[The Elderspell]].
+With 3 Tamiyo in the deck, you don't have to worry about using them early.
 You'll be able to retrieve them when you need them.

 The Mana Base